-As shown in Table 2, the total number of certified RCs in February 2016 amounts to 335, of which: 289 are contributed by European NGIs/EIROs that are Council members and 46 by integrated RPs namely: AfricaArabia, Canada, China and Latin America.
+As shown in Table 2, the total number of certified RCs in February 2016 amounts to 335, of which: 289 are contributed by European NGIs/EIROs that are Council members and 46 by integrated RPs namely in the following regions: Africa-Arabia, Canada, China and Latin America.

-CERN is an EIRO that comprises one resource centre.
+CERN is an EIRO that comprises a single resource centre.
 Of the 289 RCs mentioned above, 26 are contributed by Asia Pacific NGIs.

-A Resource Centre is the smallest resource administration domain in an e-Infrastructure.
-It can be either localised or geographically distributed.
-It provides a minimum set of local or remote IT Services compliant to well-defined IT Capabilities necessary to make resources accessible to Users.
-Access is granted by exposing common interfaces to Users [GLO].

 In December 2014 the total number of certified RCs was 352: this decrease may be explained by the fact that the missing sites were RCs with a low amounts of resources, both in terms of hardware and personnel, and for them it was difficult maintaining a level of service in accordance to the EGI operational level agreement, so they have been suspended when the issues they are facing require more time to be solved, than it was allowed.
 Currently 39 RCs are in the status of suspended on GOCDB, some of them are already in the process of being re-certified.
 The suspension of a resource centre is needed to ensure that the services that users expect to be production ensure the level of quality required to be used productively.

-We usually distinguish between two categories of services: the HTC services and the CLOUD ones.
-There are also some RCs that provide both kind of services, so they are counted in both the categories (Table 3).
+We usually distinguish between two categories of services: HTC and Cloud.
+There are also some RCs that provide both categories of service, so they are counted in both of them (Table 3).

 In the following sections they will be analysed separately.

-Table 3 Number of HTC and CLOUD resource centre (February 2016)
+Table 3 Number of HTC Resource Centres and Cloud providers (February 2016)